 - Will parking lots and garages—which currently take up a lot of space in cities—become freed up with a future push toward reduced vehicle ownership, an increase in car-sharing and continuously running driverless cars?

 - What will happen to all of that new parking lot space?
 Will it become more community-oriented, or developed to add more retail, office buildings and housing?

 Firms need to—if they haven’t already—start designing the next generation of buildings, structures and cities to accommodate the next generation of vehicles; lest they see a sizable portion of their work become obsolete in a matter of years.

 For architectural designers, the future has already arrived.

 by Seth Oakley

-Seth is the director of operations for M+A's Cincinnati office and has experience working on a variety of project types.
+Seth is a principal and the director of operations for M+A's Cincinnati office and has experience working on a variety of project types.
 He is a technology enthusiast and often an early adapter of new technologies.
 His favorite animal is a pig because "bacon is awesome."